THEATRE AUDITION DO's & DON'Ts

 DON’T wear clothing that will get in the way of the character.
 DON’T wear a costume.
 DO dress in simple non-obtrusive clothing.
 DON’T wear heavy, baggy, or tight clothing, or your coat or hat, or heavy boots.
 DO have your hands free (uncovered) for gesturing.

 DO establish a strong and believable locale (place, setting).

 DON’T sit during the monologue.
 Sit ONLY if ABSOLUTELY required by the monologue.
-Two straight back chairs will be provided.
 You may not use additional furniture or set pieces.

 DON’T use props (except small hand props, and ONLY if ABSOLUTELY necessary).
 DO move (have appropriate movement for your character).
 DON’T wander, don’t shuffle, but don’t stand still.
 Move with purpose.

 DO speak clearly.
 Speak so we can hear.
 DON’T mumble.

 DO BE HONEST IN THE CHARACTER.
 DO BE REAL IN THE CHARACTER.

 DO warm-up your voice and body before your audition.